SweatHater/harlem.project/README.md

 **Limitations:** Requires vendors to have active mobile data; cannot predict emergency street closures perfectly.
 **AI Reflection:** AI serves as an "Impartial Referee," removing human bias from space allocation and ensuring that local residents aren't priced out of their own neighborhood's foot traffic

+##The AI Engine: Placement Logic
+Our AI Placement RulesThe Smart Market Planner uses a rule-based AI engine to organize the market layout.
+Instead of random assignment, the AI follows these four primary constraints to solve the problem of repetitive vendor clusters:  Category Buffering (The "No-Clone" Rule): The AI ensures that vendors selling similar products (e.g., two coffee stands) are placed at least 50 feet apart.
+This prevents "repetitive clusters" and ensures shoppers explore the whole market.
+Anchor Vendor Distribution: High-demand categories like "Fresh Produce" or "Prepared Foods" are strategically spread across the park.
+This balances foot traffic so that smaller craft vendors located between these "anchors" get more visibility.
+Hyper-Local Prioritization: The system automatically identifies vendors with a home address in the immediate Harlem neighborhood.
+These local businesses are given "priority slots" near the main park entrances to support the local economy.
+Fairness Rotation: For weekly markets, the AI tracks previous placements.
+It rotates vendor positions each week so that the same vendor isn't stuck in a low-traffic corner every Sunday.

 ---

 # Phase 3: AI Placement Logic (The Harlem Hub Engine)